 - ANILCA provides some exceptions to national park and wilderness management practices, including under certain circumstances motorized access for subsistence purposes (Section 811) or access to inholdings (Section 1110(b)). - ANILCA Section 1315(c) allows continued use of existing public use cabins in designated wilderness.
 Section 1315(b) allows new public use cabins if such cabins are necessary for the protection of the public health and safety.

-- ANILCA Section 1316(a) allows the maintenance or construction of temporary campsites, tent platforms, shelters, and other temporary facilities directly related to the taking of fish and wildlife. - ANILCA Section 1317 required a wilderness eligibility review and wilderness recommendations regarding the non-designated lands in Wrangell-St. Elias National Park and Preserve. - NPS Management Policies 2006, Chapter 6: Section 6.3.1 establishes that eligible and proposed wilderness on NPS lands should be managed under wilderness policy as follows:
+Section 1303 of ANILCA provides for "temporary use, occupancy, construction, and maintenance of new cabins or other structures if... determined... necessary to reasonably accommodate subsistence uses or otherwise authorized by law." - ANILCA Section 1316(a) allows NPS to permit the maintenance or construction of temporary campsites, tent platforms, shelters, and other temporary facilities directly related to the taking of fish and wildlife. - ANILCA Section 1317 required a wilderness eligibility review and wilderness recommendations regarding the non-designated lands in Wrangell-St. Elias National Park and Preserve. - NPS Management Policies 2006, Chapter 6: Section 6.3.1 establishes that eligible and proposed wilderness on NPS lands should be managed under wilderness policy as follows:

 For the purposes of applying NPS wilderness policies, the term 'wilderness' includes the categories of eligible, study, proposed, recommended and designated wilderness.
 NPS wilderness policies apply regardless of category...In addition to managing these classified areas for the preservation of their wilderness values, planning for these areas must ensure that the wilderness character is likewise preserved...The National Park Service will take no action that would diminish the wilderness eligibility of an area possessing wilderness characteristics until the legislative process of wilderness designation has been completed.
-Until that time, management decisions pertaining to lands qualifying as wilderness will be made in expectation of eventual wilderness designation.
+Until that time, management decisions pertaining to lands qualifying as wilderness will be made in expectation of eventual wilderness designation.1